 The ECS regulates inflammation:

 Inflammation is our body’s natural response to infection or physical harm.
 Without inflammation, it is impossible for wounds and infections to heal.
 However, too much inflammation ends up doing the body more harm than good.
-We know inflammation usually equals with pain, so generally the more severe the inflammation, the more painful it is.
+We know inflammation usually equals pain, so generally the more severe the inflammation, the more painful it is.
 The ECS acts to suppress some of this inflammation, which helps to alleviate excessive pain and irritation.

 CBD promotes homeostasis: